Accessing our Children's Integrated Therapy Service

 Children and young people can access this pathway from preschool age to 18 years old.

-For speech sounds, selective mutism and stammering parents/ carers/school will need to supply evidence in the referral of strategies trialled from the resources available on the website over the course of 12 weeks, in order for the triaging therapist to determine if direct assessment is required.
+For speech sounds and selective mutism parents/ carers/school will need to supply evidence in the referral of strategies trialled from the resources available on the website over the course of 12 weeks, in order for the triaging therapist to determine if direct assessment is required.

-Speech sounds school years: Please use Speech Link® assessment and carry out the programme for two terms, you will be required to upload evidence of this.
-If you are thinking a referral may be needed please contact Therapy One Point on 0300 123 2650 to discuss the child before taking this step.
+Speech sounds school years: Please use Speech Link® assessment and carry out the programme for two terms, you will be required to upload evidence of this, i.e. documents that show a baseline and evaluation of speech sound targets.

-Speech sounds early years: Referrals are considered for speech sound difficulties from three years.
+Speech sounds early years: We consider referrals for speech sound difficulties from three years.
+Please send in our word list with your referral.

 Cleft palate: Referrals usually come through tertiary services and are considered from birth where there are speech sound difficulties and/ or eating and drinking difficulties.